France: Police shoot suspect after reported decapitation near Paris | DW | 16.10.2020

 A suspect has been shot dead after a knife attack in the outskirts of Paris.
 Anti-terrorism authorities have been called in to investigate the case.

-French police shot a man dead on Friday after a man was decapitated near Paris.
+French police shot a man dead on Friday after he allegedly decapitated a teacher near Paris.

-According to local reports, the suspect beheaded a man in the north-western commune of Conflans-Sainte-Honorine in the Val-d'Oise department.
+Police saw the suspected attacker carrying a knife near the crime scene, police said.
+He was then shot dead after allegedly threatening police.

 Police asked the public to avoid the area.